nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This version brings an improvement for the playback stability under higher cpu/gpu load influence like heavy load in browsers caused by complex WebGL animations.
+This version brings an improvement htmlFor the playback stability under higher cpu/gpu load influence like heavy load in browsers caused by complex WebGL animations.

 ### **Changelog**